What works for me to help fibromyalgia

-6. Distracting myself with a book or a TV show, a movie or the computer or suduko takes my mind off my symptoms, as long as I can find a comfy position.
+6. Distracting myself with a book or a TV show, a movie or the computer or suduko takes my mind off my symptoms, as long as I can find a comfy position (which is sometimes difficult).

 7. Keeping dairy and wheat out of my diet, as much as possible, helps to reduce my joint pain so, hey, any less pain is good don't you think?

 I hope these suggestions of mine help you.
+Everybody is different.
 Why not add your suggestions or a link to a blog post about the same topic.
 What works for you when coping with Fibromyalgia?

 LINKED UP AT FIBRO FRIDAY BLOG HOP